10 Bali Scams to Avoid

 The boat-and-bus ticket to Lombok.

 When travelling to Lombok from Bali, do not buy a ticket that includes your boat trip as well as transport from the port to your hotel on Lombok.
 We’ve spoken to many people who have been taken to Lombok and told to wait in a cafe at the port the other side for over two hours.
 When they ask to go to their hotel they are told that they have to wait for the next boat-load of people to come in to fill up the bus, or pay extra for transport now.
 This is obviously a several-man scam and will include whoever owns the cafe at the port, as they are making money from people stuck there.
 We recommend these transfers from Get Your Guide, with a generous luggage allowance and bottled water for comfort.
+Our friends at Our Globetrotters have a great guide on where to stay to avoid the crowds in Bali, so check it out to find somewhere you won’t want to leave!

 The ‘Zeros’ confusion.